Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 How to Fit a Dog Life Jacket

+Here's the thing.
 A poorly fitted life jacket is nearly as dangerous as no jacket at all.
 Follow these steps:

 - Measure your dog's girth around the widest part of their ribcage.
-Compare to the manufacturer's size chart.
+Compare it to the manufacturer's size chart.

 - Try it on dry land first.
 Adjust all straps until the jacket is snug but you can slide two fingers underneath.